bmiazaki/viptech-test/README.md

 $ npm start
 ```
 On your POSTMAN, the URL is going to be: http://localhost:3000/pedidos and http://localhost:3000/produtos.
+#### Using the POST method
-If you don't put anything after 'pedidos' and 'produtos' and use the method GET, you need to put JSON containing the data, for example, to create a product:
+If you don't put anything after 'pedidos' and 'produtos' you'll need to put JSON containing the data, for example, to create a product:

  {
     "nome_produto": "Estojo",